brankLY/GZHCommittee_Contract/README.md

 This is a special purpose vehicle project.

-# contract_SPV
+# Hermes

-contract_SPV is a spv chaincode for blockchain token and member management.
+Hermes is a spv chaincode for blockchain token and member management.

 ## Currently support